DEWR AI Transparency Statement

 Domains

-DEWR safeguards against risks and ensures responsible AI use through releasing an annual AI Transparency Statement to provide visibility on how AI is used and managed.
+DEWR safeguards against risks and ensures responsible AI use through a range of governance mechanisms including privacy assessments, ethics assessments, cybersecurity assessments, clear approval processes, and monitoring.
+We release an annual AI Transparency Statement to provide visibility on how AI is used and managed.

 For inquiries or feedback regarding DEWR’s use of AI, please contact us at data@dewr.gov.au.